otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### Task 3 — Smarter Formatting with `lint-staged` _(Medium)_

-Running `prettier --write .` formats every file in the project — including `node_modules` — which is slow and unnecessary.
+Running `npm run prettier:format` formats every file in the project — including `node_modules` — which is slow and unnecessary.
 Use `lint-staged` to only format files staged for commit.

 **Install:**